 The No Action alternative would not impact jurisdictional wetlands on FBNA.
-Runoff would continue to discharge with no enhanced treatment for volume, velocity or sedimentation downstream to tributaries of Accotink Creek and associated floodplain wetlands.
+Runoff would continue to discharge with no enhanced treatment for volume, velocity or sedimentation downstream to tributaries of Accotink Creek and associated floodplain wetlands that are located beyond the study area.